Accessibility

 Why designing accessibly improves the whole product

 Designing for a wider range of users naturally to simpler, clearer, more robust experiences.
-When you cannot rely on visual cues alone, you are forced to communicate more effectively.
+When you can't rely on visual cues alone, you're forced to communicate more effectively.
 When need to work without precision input, you remove unnecessary .
 When content needs to be understood quickly, you reduce noise.
+The result isn't just more inclusive.
+It's better.

 LET'S WORK TOGETHER